Watch: Parasha Re’eh 2022-23: Torah in Acts 15!

 Hoshea (Hosea) 6:2

-This coincides also with Hoshea (Hosea) chapter 6 and verse 2 (which we just saw) which says that “After two [prophetic] days [two thousand years], He would revive us [and in the third thousand years], He will [lift] us up so that we live [before Him] in His sight”.
+2 “After two [prophetic] days [two thousand years], He will revive us; On the third day [and in the third thousand years], He will raise [lift] us up, that we may live [before Him] in His sight.”

 For another testimonial witness to this, I was called to repentance in 1999 (in that prophetic time window from 1996 to 2000).
 If we know that 2,000 years from the Messiah’s birth was a critically important time frame for the return of the Lost Ten Tribes, then what about 2,000 years from the Mashiach’s beginning of His Ministry?